 UK cookie fans will be getting an extra treat in the form of an in-app video game where they roll downhill in a giant hamster ball while dodging a field of high-speed hazards.

-Oreo’s big new year push is reminiscent of Snapchat’s famously successful Taco Bell campaign which racked up a staggering 224 million views in a single day, beating out the previous Super Bowl of AR champion, Gatorade, which had been sitting at a cool 165 million views.
+Oreo’s big new year push is reminiscent of Snapchat’s wildly successful Taco Bell campaign which racked up a staggering 224 million views in a single day, beating out the previous Super Bowl of AR champion, Gatorade, which had been sitting at a cool 165 million views.

 In July of 2018 Dominos took advantage of one of Snapchat’s most exciting new features – shoppable AR.